Back boiler

+A back boiler is a type of boiler that is installed behind a fireplace or stove.
+It is designed to use the heat generated by the fire to heat water, which can then be used for central heating or hot water in a home.
+Back boilers were traditionally popular in the UK due to their compact design and dual-purpose functionality.

-A back boiler is a device which is fitted to a residential heating stove or open fireplace to enable it to provide both room heat and domestic hot water or central heating.
-The device is water filled heat exchanger enclosed at the rear of the burning chamber, with a hot water output at the top of the chamber and a cold water feed at the bottom.
+A heat exchanger enclosed at the rear of the burning chamber heats water, with an output at the top of the chamber and a cold water feed at the bottom.

 Water circuit

 The back boiler is typically used with a gravity feed circuit to the hot water cylinder, with a vent or overflow to prevent excess pressure build up.
 It can also be connected to a series of radiators to provide central heating but usually requires an electrical pump to be fitted to circulate the hot water, some systems can use the gravity circuit to include radiators.

 Advantages

 A back boiler can improve the efficiency of a stove by acting as a heat-sink and can also act as a method of extracting additional heat from the flue system which would otherwise have been lost.

 Manufacturers of stoves with back boilers quote efficiency figures of up to 80% on oil-fed models.

+Back boilers offered a space-saving solution, providing central heating and hot water from existing fireplaces which were then covered with a front-facing with a stove or fireplace.